Learn how to overcome your fears and become a clearer, more confident communicator on this one-day assertiveness training course.

 Please see our full terms and conditions for more details.

-No. We provide everything that you need for the training day.
+No. We provide everything that you need for your assertiveness class.

 The only additional costs for you will be travel to and from the training venue and accommodation overnight if that is required.